Avdpro/CCEdit/README.md

 - **Terminal**: access CokeCodes terminal in editor tool window, run handy commands without switch out your editor

 ## Addons
-Most CCEditor features like file navigator, syntax hilights, are provide by addon.
+Most CCEdit features like file navigator, syntax highlights, are provide by addon.
 Addons are Javascript modules, load into runtime only when need.
 You can write your own addons or port popular addons.

 ## Roadmap
+- Better support for touch devices, phones and tablets
 - More inbuilt language supports
-- Better support for touch devices, phones and tablets
 - Night modes
 - Themes support